genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - **Log2(Fold Change)**.
 Let’s assume, that we have two groups - with tumor and with control samples.
 We know the raw expression levels of each gene in tumor and in control samples.
-If we divide these two intensities for a given gene X we’ll get the Fold Change value:
+If we divide these two intensities for a given gene X we will get the Fold Change value:

   *Fold Change = tumor/control*